nds-org/developer-tutorial/README.md

 nds-labs-up.sh
 ```

-Now that we have a

 #### Clowder Tool Server (Optional)
-If you wish to experiment with the "Tool Server" addon for Clowder, you can run your own instance of the Tool Server:
+If you wish to experiment with the "Tool Server" addon for Clowder, you can run your own instance of the Tool Server from the system-shell:
 ```bash
 toolsrv.sh
 ```